CURRAWONG CAMP - Adventure and bush skills camp for High-Schoolers…how life should be!

 How do we handle the age differences?
 We see incredible value in having different high school aged young people working and experiencing side by side.
 We create an environment where the older kids are expected to show kindness and generosity to the younger kids and this inter-young person mentoring, built into our camp, is incredibly empowering for both the older and younger kids.
 It is the model we want young people who attend our camps to take back with them into their broader lives.

 We also recognise the value in like-aged young people having seperate time to bond more deeply.
-This is why the middle of the camp - nights 3 & 4 - see a split into two groups - Year 7 & 8s and the Years 9 and above.
-The Y7,8s go for a one night hike seperately and return for an extra day and night of Lodge based activities.
-The Y9s+ go for a challenging but unbelievably bonding and rewarding two night hike.
-On the last night, the two groups share a huge banquet roast dinner and exchange stories of their two different experiences - giving another opportunity for cross-age mentoring and inspiration.
+This is why the middle of the camp - usually nights 3 to 5 - sees a split into two groups - The Caterpillars (Year 7 & 8s) and the Moths (Years 9 and above).
+The Y7,8s go for a two night hike seperately and return for an extra day and night of Lodge based activities.
+The Y9s+ go for a challenging but unbelievably bonding and rewarding three night hike.
+On the last night, the two groups share a huge banquet dinner and exchange stories of their two different experiences - giving another opportunity for cross-age mentoring and inspiration.

 Dan says, “A lot of people ask why we combine such a broad age of young people on one camp, but it is in that where I have seen the most beautiful teen behaviour.
 They get so much out of it, and it teaches them that even within the teen journey they have roles to play amongst each other.
 There are too many silos in our world, so we guide and mentor them to support each other, and when given the opportunity and a safe and supportive space, they are expert ‘youth workers’ for each other.
 You should see the way the older kids kindly and patiently explain things to the younger ones and the way the younger kids look up to the older ones - this is genuinely good for their mental health.”